RobTranquillo/pentabot/README.md

-pentabot
+# Pentabot

-Requirements:
+## Requirements:

-python-jabberbot (requires python-xmpp)
+- python-jabberbot
+- python-xmpp
-python-feedparser
+- python-feedparser

 a stylish xmpp-based bot serving pentamedia with your data and pentamedia data for you.